-Andromeda, the closest galaxy to us, also a spiral galaxy, is 2.5 million light years away.
-The visible universe contains hundreds of billions of galaxies at distances of millions and even billions of light years away.
+The closest galaxy, Andromeda, is 2.5 million light years away from us.
+The visible universe contains hundreds of billions of galaxies at distances of millions or billions of light years away.
 Each galaxy contains between tens of millions of stars such as in 'dwarf galaxies', to hundreds of billions of stars as in 'giant galaxies'.
 The galaxies may either be spiral in the shape of a disk with spiral arms containing bright young stars and gas clouds where new stars are being formed, or ellipsoidal, containing mainly old stars.
+Andromeda is a spiral galaxy.